 The world is full of things both good and bad.
 The same applies to monsters in Buddhism.
 Some of the monstrous creatures on this list are benevolent, while other Buddhist demons are troublemakers with evil intentions.
-One thing they all have in common: supernatural abilities and otherworldly appearance, which makes them terrifying.
+One thing they all have in common: supernatural abilities and an otherworldly appearance, which makes them terrifying.

 Beyond being fearsome fictional characters, these weird Buddhist demons are central to the belief system of many Buddhist sects, which gives them the power to influence human behavior.
-Depicted in archaic scriptures and passed along generation to generation, Buddhist demons will scare the sh*t out of you, no matter your religious affiliations.
+Depicted in archaic scriptures and passed along from generation to generation, Buddhist demons will scare the sh*t out of you, no matter your religious affiliations.

 Rakshasas, demonic man-eaters, come from Hindu cosmology.
 Because the historical Buddha was from India, a number of ideas from Hinduism informed Buddhism at its inception.
 Rakshasas appear in the Maha Samaya and Alavaka, ancient Indian Buddhist texts, in the latter of which Buddha convinces the demon to give up its evil ways and strive for enlightenment.

 Traditional Hindu and Indian Buddhist rakshasas possess black magic and have long, toxic fingernails, in addition to their human-devouring obsession.
 They are hardly your garden-variety fearsome brute; some rakshasa are very clever and deceitful.
 Some stories also mention rakshasas attempting to munch on gods as well as mortals.
 Beyond India, rakshasas appear in numerous forms, as you'll see throughout this list.